MazinLab/MKIDPipeline/README.md

 ## Pipeline Quick Start Guide

-Move to a directory you would like to play around in, activate your `pipeline` envronment and run:
+Move to a directory you would like to play around in, activate your `pipeline` environment with

+`conda activate pipeline`

+and run:

 `mkidpipe --init`

-This will create three YAML config files (NB "_default" will be apended if the file already exists):
+This will create three YAML config files (NB "_default" will be appended if the file already exists):
 1. pipe.yaml - The pipeline global configuration file.
 1. data.yaml - A sample dataset.
 You'll need to redefine this with your actual data.
 1. out.yaml - A sample output configuration.
 You'll need to redefine this as well.